 Own funds which are classified as 'unrestricted' Tier 1 include share capital, share premium account and the reconciliation reserve.
 Relevant Own Fund items which are classified as 'restricted' Tier 1 are certain preference shares.

-Own funds which are classified as Tier 3 are certain ancillary own funds which are available under a subscription agreement with Unum Group.
-At the reporting date £75 million of funding was available for drawdown; the arrangement was not in place at the previous reporting date.
-Under the regulations £67.4 million (15% of solo SCR) is available as eligible own funds at 31 December 2021 to cover the solvency capital requirement.
+Own funds which are classified as Tier 3 include deferred tax assets and certain ancillary own funds which are available under a subscription agreement with Unum Group.